otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Attacks

-// TODO: check the attacks: replay, key reused, attacker modifies prekey or format?

-- What if the server delivers all the prekey messages to an adversary
-- How does forward secrecy is compromised when the prekey server refuses to hand out prekey messages?

 ### KCI attacks and the unstrusted prekey server

 The security of Non-Interactive DAKE (XZDH) in OTRv4 specification does not